portainer/portainer-docs/docs/v2.0/auth/oauth.md

 ## Examples

-Take a look at the following examples for configuration OAuth using Azure and Google Configuration.
+Take a look at the following examples for configuration OAuth using Azure, Google and Github configuration.

 * The client ID, called application ID in the MSFT world.
 * The tenant ID (grayed information in the screenshot), is a GUID specific for your ID.